 - Using motorized covers to open and close just how you want them to.

-4 Pluses of Getting Smart Vents
+Four Benefits of Installing Smart Vents

 - If you use an Ecobee: Flair and Keen are both compatible with Ecobee via third-party apps.

-4. They’re Affordable
+4. They’re Budget Friendly